TheophileMt92/theophile-mouton/portfolio.md

     <div class="project-container">
         <div class="project-description">
             <p>A group of researchers led by <a href="https://www.ncl.ac.uk/nuact/fellows/profile/fabricestephenson.html" target="_blank">Dr. Fabrice Stephenson</a> and myself, and involving internationally renowned cetacean ecologists, such as <a href="https://mmi.oregonstate.edu/people/leigh-g-torres">Leigh G. Torres</a> and <a href="https://usys.ethz.ch/en/people/profile.MjIyODg5.TGlzdC82MzcsMzIwMTk3MjIy.html">Camille Albouy</a> investigated the spatial distribution of cetacean biodiversity in New Zealand waters.
 This project led to three research papers published in Rank A journals.</p>
             <p><a href="https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13035" target="_blank">The first publication</a> involved modelling the spatial distribution of cetaceans in New Zealand.
-For this, we curated a national databases of cetacean sightings at sea (>7000 sightings) and Boosted Regression Tree and Relative Environmental Suitability modelling to predict the distribution of 30 species and species richness within New Zealand's EES.</p>
+For this, we curated a national database of cetacean sightings at sea (>7000 sightings) and used Boosted Regression Tree and Relative Environmental Suitability modelling to predict the distribution of 30 species and species richness within New Zealand's EEZ. <a href="https://docs.niwa.co.nz/library/public/NZAEBR-240.pdf" target="_blank">A report</a> was also published and prepared for Fisheries New Zealand (Ministry for Primary Industries). </p>
         </div>
         <div class="project-image">
             <img src="/assets/img/portfolio/Stephenson et al. 2020.png" alt="Project 1">
         </div>
         <div class="project-description">
             <p><a href="https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.3633" target="_blank">The second publication</a> used the prioritisation software Zonation to identify cetacean richness hotspots for conservation management.
-We investigated how varying levels of uncertainty in predictions of the taxa' occurrence layers would affect our interpretation of cetacean hotspots.
-All uncertainty scenarios, highlighted six distinct deep offshore regions as important habitat.
-Identification of cetacean hotspots with varying levels of uncertainty provides a robust and efficient step toward prioritizing areas for conservation management in a participatory process.</p>
+We investigated how varying levels of uncertainty in predictions of the taxa' occurrence layers would affect our interpretation of cetacean hotspots.</p>
         </div>
         <div class="project-image">
             <img src="/assets/img/portfolio/Stephenson et al. 2021.png" alt="Project 1">
         </div>
         <div class="project-description">
             <p>In <a href="https://www.sciencedirect.com/science/article/abs/pii/S0006320722000374" target="_blank">the third publication</a> we modelled spatial patterns of taxonomic, functional, and phylogenetic diversity of cetaceans.
-We examined areas of congruence among hotspots of richness and uniqueness components of biodiversity and measured the contribution of species to biodiversity.
-We find that cetacean taxonomic and phylogenetic diversity are spatially mismatched with MPAs, but this is less true for functional diversity.
-Hotspots of congruence among richness indices are located on the continental shelf break, whereas hotspots of uniqueness indices are located closer to shore on the continental shelf.
-The blue whale is the only species being evolutionarily distinct, functionally unique, specialised and globally endangered.</p>
+We examined areas of congruence among hotspots of richness and uniqueness components of biodiversity and measured the contribution of species to biodiversity. </p>
         </div>
         <div class="project-image">
             <img src="/assets/img/portfolio/Mouton et al. 2022 Biocons.png" alt="Project 1">
         </div>
-        <p><a href="https://docs.niwa.co.nz/library/public/NZAEBR-240.pdf" target="_blank">A report</a> was also published and prepared for Fisheries New Zealand (Ministry for Primary Industries). </p>
     </div>
 </template>
 <template id="project2-template">